Richardinho/react-hero-app-with-routing/README.md

   }

 ```
+The behavior is a little different from Angular.
+In Angular, the unit of lazy loading is a Route.
+In React, any component can be lazy loaded when it becomes active.
+Obviously, this makes lazy loading a bit more fine grained in React.

 ### Summary
 Whilst I still prefer Angular's all encompassing approach, it is perfectly possible to use React, along with its eco-sytem of third party libraries, to build the same things that you can build in Angular.

 The benefits and disadvantages of this are the same as those of using third party libraries in general.